bumbitzu/Random-Proverbs-App/README.md

 # Random Proverbs App
-- ##  This project is a challenge project for CodeCademy
+- ##  This project is a porofolio project for CodeCademy